jackherizsmith/swport/src/portfolio/articles/prostate-cancer-cure-to-spare-a-mans-sex-life-5927/index.md

 **IT DIDN'T WORK FOR ME BUT BOUGHT ME TIME**

-THE downsides to focal therapy are all too familiar to 55-year-old journalist James, from London, who agreed to speak anonymously about his experience.
+The downsides to focal therapy are all too familiar to 55-year-old journalist James, from London, who agreed to speak anonymously about his experience.

 He was diagnosed with prostate cancer in 2012, aged 48, following a worrying PSA test result which he'd had as part of a general private health check.
 James has since undergone HIFU twice, cryotherapy and, finally, in March this year a radical prostatectomy.